TicTacLab/landing2/source/en/doc/mengine/integration-guide.md

 ## Introduction

 This document describes the steps needed to work with BetEngines REST API.
-This document assumes that you have already prepared your Excel file according to the [file preparation guide](/en/doc/mengine/file-preparation) and uploaded it using [AWI](/en/doc/user-guide).
+This document assumes that you have already prepared your Excel file according to the [file preparation guide](/en/doc/mengine/file-preparation) and uploaded it using Admin Web Interface ([AWI](/en/doc/user-guide)).

 ## BetEngines REST API usage